inugami-dev64/Deng/README.md

 # DimentionalENG (Deng)
-is a cross platform game engine based on vulkan.
+Deng is a cross platform game engine based on vulkan <br>